Mathématique: Chapter 64

 “Any idea on what this plan might be?”
 Carter whispered.

 “No details.
-But I’m guessing, based on what we learned tonight, that the guy is either putting it into practice, or attracted enough attention that he’s been—set back by the company.”
+But I’m guessing the guy is either putting it into practice or has attracted enough attention he’s been targeted by the company.”

-“So—you’re saying he could have eaten too many Doritos and made himself sick,” Mitchell began, “as some sort of elaborate plot to gain a moral or technical or legal advantage over the company, versus—” he trailed off, looking at Young.
+“So—you’re saying he could have eaten too many Doritos and made himself sick,” Mitchell began, “as some sorta plot to gain a moral or technical or legal advantage over the company, versus—” he trailed off, looking at Young.

-“Versus,” Young said, picking up the thread, “a faction from Doritos might be trying to poison him.
-Hard to tell which, without asking him directly, which he’s not gonna like.”
+“Versus,” Young picked up the thread, “a faction from Doritos might be trying to poison him.
+Hard to tell which without asking him directly, which he’s not gonna like.”

-Teal’c cleared his throat, looking first at Young, and then at Colonel Carter.
-“There is more to chel’mek than Doritos,” he pointed out, gently.
-“And our friend is very gifted when it comes to identifying and blending ingredients.
+Teal’c cleared his throat, looking first at Young, then at Carter.
+“There is more to Chel’mek than Doritos,” he pointed out gently.
+“And our friend is very gifted in the art of blending ingredients.
 I believe that determining more about his current condition will be the best way to help him.
 It may narrow down likely scenarios.”

 Carter nodded, opening those red-rimmed eyes.
-“I can help with that,” she said quietly.
+“I can help with that.”

 “I would also say,” Young said cautiously, “that I don’t think we should ever mention Doritos to our friend.
 He seems to think the company is watching him.
 Twenty-four seven.”